 About Monte Tavor

-Monte Tavor Infant, Toddler, and Pre-school are Spanish Immersion programs with an emergent curriculum based on children’s interests, teachers’ observations, and theoretical implications; who believe in the education of young children and their well being.
-Our major emphasis is in language, visual and performing arts, as well as science and exploration.
-We focus on children’s social, emotional, cognitive and physical development by providing the appropriate materials, activities and experiences necessary that will last a life long.
+Monte Tavor is a Spanish Immersion program with an emergent curriculum based on children’s interest, teacher observations and theoretical implications.
+Our major emphasis is on language, visual and performing arts, science, and exploration.
+We focus on children’s social, emotional, cognitive and physical development by providing the necessary learning materials, activities, and experiences that will last them a lifetime.

 How Children Learn

-We believe that nutrition of children play an important part on their learning and growth.
-When children are fed with nutritious meals they are in better shape for learning as their cognitive and physical development advances.
-Vegetables and Fruits are to be seen as the key nutrients and helping children understand that those are an essential part of their daily meals for making good choices.
-Keeping children healthy and teaching them at an early age good practices on food choices we are planting seeds for the future.
+We believe that nutrition plays an important role in learning and growth.
+Children who are well nourished exhibit more advances in their cognitive and physical development than those who aren’t.
+Vegetables and Fruits are key nutrients and an essential part of their daily meals for making better choices.
+By teaching them good food practices at an early age, we keep them healthy and plant seeds for their future.

-We believe in the on-going training of teachers and emergent discoveries of children’s learning abilities.
-Monte Tavor believes in the multilingual and multicultural environments for families and for the multi-intelligence's of today’s children.
-We believe in the choice you as a parent and family make on your child’s education is the right choice for your individual child and for the entire family.
+We believe in the ongoing training of teachers and emergent discoveries of children’s learning abilities.
+Monte Tavor believes in multilingual and multicultural environments for families and the multi-intelligence's of today’s children.
+Lastly, we believe in the important choice a parent and families make on their children’s education, as it is always the right choice for your individual child and entire family.